 I love to entertain!
-Being a farmgirl is not all about perpetually dirty fingernails, loose chickens, and seed catalogues.
+Being a farmgirl is not all about perpetually dirty fingernails, loose chickens, and seed catalogs.
 It is about living a simple life.
 Living a simple life, however, means I am not off to the theater all the time to see a play (just once in a while) like I used to be and knowing that every time I go out to eat I am spending just a little more of my future homestead money.
 So, what is a girl supposed to do to have a good time?
 Have friends over for dinner, drinks, and laughs of course!

 My friends from the city will bring empty egg cartons to refill and will bring a dish or a drink.
 We laugh until our sides hurt.
 They must like coming here because it is quite a drive but they are here often and I love it.
 Crossing the bridge into our little town brings instant serenity.

 My friends from the country will bring a canned good or a great bottle of wine.
 We skip down the country roads to each other’s houses often and enjoy a long evening of dreaming up new implements for our farms, what chicken breeds to get next year, and play music on the fiddle and guitar.

 It costs nothing to have friends over and it will prove to be more fun than any movie or fancy restaurant.
 (Don’t get me wrong, when we do go out on a date, it costs a pretty penny.
 I apparently am spoiled.)

 Here are some ideas for a lovely New Year’s lunch or dinner complete with my recipe for Seafood Chowder.

 First pick a decorating style: